-As a new student, you need to indicate your intention to accept or decline admission by the commitment deadline posted in your acceptance letter.
-You must attend the semester or term to which you were admitted unless you defer for a mission.
+You need to state your intention to accept or decline admission by the commitment deadline posted in your acceptance letter.
+You must attend the semester or term to which you are admitted unless you defer for a mission.

 Before you can register for classes you must accept full responsibility to pay all tuition, fees, and associated costs while enrolled at BYU.
-Once you have agreed to the declaration, then that hold will be lifted.
+Once you agree to the declaration, then that hold will be removed from your account.

-If you want to defer your enrollment while serving a mission for The Church of Jesus Christ of Latter-day Saints, you must complete the online missionary deferment.
+If you want to defer your enrollment while serving a mission for The Church of Jesus Christ of Latter-day Saints, you must complete the missionary deferment online.
 Check out the Departing Missionary Checklist for more task details before leaving.Departing Missionary Checklist

-We recommend that students manage their own student account but understand there are cases where it is necessary for a parent, spouse or other third-party to access information or complete transactions on your behalf.
+We recommend that students manage their own student account.
+There are cases where it is necessary for a parent, spouse or other third-party to access information or complete transactions on your behalf.
 Guest Access allows you to give another person access to your BYU account.More Info about Guest Access

-My Financial Center is the system where you pay tuition and charges, manage your financial aid and scholarships, and find important alerts about your student account.More Info about My Financial Center
+My Financial Center is BYU’s online financial system.
+You will use it to pay tuition and charges, manage your financial aid and scholarships, and find important alerts about your student account.More Info about My Financial Center

 You may prefer to receive messages via your personal email, text messaging, or in other ways.
-However, these communication methods are unsecured.
+But, these are not secure communication methods.

 YMessage is a secure communication system that many BYU offices use to communicate with you.
-YMessage is available for you to receive and send messages about topics pertaining to your student record.
-Since it is secure we can send personal information which we do not through regular email because of student privacy laws.
+YMessage is available for you to receive and send messages on topics about your student record.
+Since it is secure we can send personal information that we do not through regular email because of student privacy laws.

 Finding a place to live near campus is important.
-You are encouraged to live on campus for your first year.
+BYU encourages you to live on campus for your first year.
 Some on-campus housing options may require you to have a meal plan.
 Meal plans may make it easier for you by saving time and/or money.

-To accommodate returning missionaries, there are communities for students who are 19 or older.
-There are also many contracted apartments close to campus.
+There are on-campus housing communities for students who are 19 or older.
+There are also many off-campus contracted apartments close to campus.

-Newly admitted students are considered for BYU academic, private, and need-based scholarships for those that applied.
-You are notified about scholarship decisions through YMessage.
+Admitted students that applied are considered for BYU academic, private, and need-based scholarships.
+Notifications about scholarship decisions come through YMessage.

 If you have been awarded an off-campus scholarship or have a 529 plan, then have the granting organization send the money directly to BYU.
 It takes 2-3 weeks to process funds mailed to BYU, so plan ahead.New Freshman Scholarships

-For more information, see Transfer Evaluation on the Registrar’s website.Information about Submitting Transcripts
+For more information, see Transfer Evaluation on the Registrar’s website.More Info about Submitting Transcripts

-Use MyMAP (BYU’s registration system) to help you plan, organize, and register for classes.
-You will be given a randomly assigned date that you can begin registering, which is called a priority registration date.
+Use MyMAP (BYU’s registration system) to help you organize and register for classes.
+You will get a randomly assigned date that you can begin registering, called a priority registration date.
 Go to the Register tab on MyMAP to see your assigned date.

-Tools to help you decide which classes you should take include the University Catalog, the Class Schedule, the University Core (GE) requirements, and your academic advisor.More Info about Registration
+Tools to help you decide which classes to take include the University Catalog, the Class Schedule, the University Core (GE) requirements, and your academic advisor.More Info about Registration

 New Student Orientation (NSO) is the first event held for you when you arrive on campus.
 It includes tours, social activities, learning about your major and special interest programs (e.g. Honors, Pre-med), and BYU traditions like the Y Class Photo.